On a homology of foliations defined by non-singular Morse-Smale flows: Non-singular Morse-Smale flows and round handle decompositions

-which denotes a successive operations of attaching round handles.
-We say an RHD is {\em simple} if all the round handles appeared in the RHD are trivial.
+which denotes successive operations of attaching round handles.
+We say an RHD is {\em simple} if all the round handles appearing in the RHD are trivial.
 The following propositions are foundations of our research.

 \begin{prop}[Asimov \cite{Asimov_RHD}] Let $(M, \partial_{-}M)$ is a manifold pair with $\chi (M, \partial_{-}M) = 0$.
 Then, $(M, \partial_{-}M)$ has an RHD if $\mathrm{dim}M \neq 3$.
-Moreover, if $M$ is not a M\"{obius band} (and $\mathrm{dim}\neq 3$), then $(M, \partial_{-}M)$ has a simple RHD. \end{prop}
+Moreover, if $M$ is not a M\"{obius band} $($and $\mathrm{dim}\neq 3)$, then $(M, \partial_{-}M)$ has a simple RHD. \end{prop}

 \begin{prop}[Morgan \cite{Morgan}] Suppose $(M, \partial_{-}M)$ is a manifold pair and $\mathrm{dim}M = 3$.
 Then, $(M, \partial_{-}M)$ has an RHD if and only if $M$ is a graph manifold. \end{prop}

 \begin{prop}[Asimov \cite{Asimov_RHD}] If a manifold pair $(M, \partial_{-}M)$ has an RHD, then $(M, \partial_{-}M)$ has an NMS flow whose periodic orbits are exactly the core circles of the RHD. \end{prop}